timescale/docs/timescaledb/quick-start/ruby.md

       end
      ```

-1. In the Rudy console you can run these cammands to get the views for various requests:
+1. In the Rudy console you can run these commands to get the views for various requests:

       ```ruby
         PageLoad.last_week.count     # Total of requests from last week